AhmedMHAM/BusinessPlus-Dana/README.md

 # BusinessPlus-Dana
 ____________________

-Dana is app  for computer vision using BoofCV .
+Dana is app  for computer vision using BoofCV library.